react-static/react-static/README.md

 #### [Contributing Guide](https://github.com/nozzle/react-static/blob/master/CONTRIBUTING.md)

-## Chat with us on Slack!
+## Chat with us on the React Static Spectrum community!

 Need some help?
 Have a quick question?
-[Click here to sign up for the React-Tools slack org](https://react-chat-signup.herokuapp.com), and join us in the **#react-static** channel!
+[Click here to sign up for the React-Tools spectrum community](https://spectrum.chat/react-static)!
 We are constantly answering questions, discussing features and helping each other out!

 ## Contributing